2 Steps to Prioritizing Too Many Projects

 Many project managers are faced with a common problem: We have more projects to work on than time in the day.
 What should you and your team tackle next?
+How can you prioritize projects?
 In this blog, you’ll learn two formulas that help with sequencing projects (WSJF) and allocating resources to them.
 Used in tandem, they can help organize project chaos.

 Someone I recently met at a professional event — let’s call him “Steve” — told me he works with project and portfolio management in the IT department of a major financial company.

 His department has 200% of the work they can do.

 Here’s why: In his company, the business groups have funding for IT development that is about twice of what the total capacity for what IT development actually is.
 Further, the IT budget is capped at the current level, so it’s not possible to balance this demand through grow in the IT.